 If the document hasn’t been signed before the session, there’s inevitably a scramble while the NDA is located, signed and submitted.
-The issues I’ve experienced in the past range from ‘I can’t seem to find the attachment — can you send it again?’ to ‘I can’t download Word documents/Google Docs/PDFs’ and ‘I don’t own a printer’.
+The issues I’ve experienced in the past range from ‘I can’t seem to find the attachment.
+Can you send it again?’ to ‘I can’t download Word documents/Google Docs/PDFs’ and ‘I don’t own a printer’.

 - Make sure your NDA has been approved for use in the countries you’ll be using it.
 At Xero, our legal team has to approve all research NDAs before they’re used.

 - Ask participants to sign and return the NDA before your research session.
-The more organised you are, the less time you’ll waste in the session waiting for the participant to sign and send the form.
+The more organized you are, the less time you’ll waste in the session waiting for the participant to sign and send the form.

-- Make sure participant data is carefully managed and your organisation is compliant with local personal data protection laws (like GDPR).
+- Make sure participant data is carefully managed and your organization is compliant with local personal data protection laws (like GDPR).
 Only collect information you need for your specific research project, and treat all your research artefacts (notes, recordings, transcripts, surveys) as personal data.

 We always send participants small gifts to thank them for being part of our study.
 Recently, I spoke with participants from a small but growing market for Xero.
-When it came time to send them a gift, we realised that the gift cards we usually send were not available in that country.
+When it came time to send them a gift, we realized that the gift cards we usually send were not available in that country.
 This delayed the delivery of the incentive, which was frustrating for participants.

 - Make sure everyone is clear about what the incentive is and how it will work before the research session begins.
 What will the value be?
 Will it be in the local currency?
 When will it be sent?
 Having these details in advance will make sure things run smoothly.